 Scots Magazine The first and oldest magazine ever published.
 Excellent source of information

-on Scots lore although some historical articles substitute sensationalism
+Scots lore although some historical articles substitute sensationalism for fact.

 Hard to find in Brisbane newsagents those days.

-revision of this work in producing their beautiful edition of 2003.
-Barber’s
+the 1993 revision of this work in producing their beautiful edition of 2003.

-bibliography is vast, incorporating Avignon Papal records of the time, records
+Barber’s bibliography is vast, incorporating Avignon Papal records of the time,

-from Rome’s grim Castello de St Angelo, and many documents and books from
+records from Rome’s grim Castello de St Angelo, and many documents and books

-its final fate, an interest which had waned since the early 20th century.
+final fate, an interest which had waned since the early 20th century.
+However,

-However, not all this enthusiasm can be described as academic or even historical.
+not all this enthusiasm can be described as academic or even historical.
+The

 too has deep roots particularly in the masonic lodges of the eighteenth century,

-novelists of the nineteenth century of which Sir Walter Scott is the great
+the romantic novelists of the nineteenth century of which Sir Walter Scott

 regard this well referenced and superbly written book to be yet another nail